Devenet/AdventCalendar/README.md

 ## Want to contribute?

-Source code is hosted on [Github](https://github.com/nicolabricot/AdventCalendar) by [nicolabricot](https://nicolabricot.com).
-Fell free to fork it and to improve the application :)
+Source code is hosted on [Github](https://github.com/nicolabricot/AdventCalendar) by [nicolabricot](http://nicolabricot.com).
+Feel free to fork it and to improve the application!

+Let me know if you use Advent Calendar by sending me an email, I will be happy ;-)